Dark-Alex-17/managarr/README.md

 ### Radarr

-- [x] View your library, downloads, collections
+- [x] View your library, downloads, collections, and blocklist
 - [x] View details of a specific movie including description, history, downloaded file info, or the credits
 - [x] View details of any collection and the movies in them
 - [x] Search your library or collections